-What’s the difference between farther and further and how do you use them?
+What's the difference between farther and further?

 Many native speakers mix these words up.
 Why?
 Because they usually, but not always, mean exactly the same thing.
 Let’s look at the similarities first.